openstack/openstack-manuals/doc/install-guide/source/index.rst

 .. only:: ubuntu

-   This guide will walk through an installation by using packages available through Canonical's Ubuntu Cloud archive repository.
+   This guide will walk through an installation by using packages available through Canonical's Ubuntu Cloud archive repository for Ubuntu 16.04 (LTS).

 .. endonly